Variational solutions of stochastic partial differential equations with cylindrical L\'evy noise: Orthogonal cylindrical L evy processes

+We now focus on a special class of cylindrical L\'evy processes, which, similarly as in the case of a cylindrical Brownian motion, can be represented by a sum.
+That is we assume a form of the noise as in the Karhunen-Lo\`eve theorem with independent components but without requiring finite second moments.
 Let $L$ be a cylindrical L\'evy process with cylindrical L\'evy measure $\nu$ and let $(e_j)$ be an orthonormal basis of $U$.
-In the reminder of this section we consider the special class of cylindrical L\'evy processes which are of the form
+L is called \emph{orthogonal} cylindrical L\'evy processes if it is of the form